Thomasisdoingit/-thomasisdoingit.github.io/index.md

 View(May_trips)`

-Here we can see the this file is incomplete.
+Here we can see that this file is incomplete.
 We are missing the data points for start_station_name, start_station_id, end_station_name, end_station_id.

 Fortunately we can populate these data points using start_lat and start_long values and end_lat end_long and associating lat and long values with stations.